wderezin/tips-tricks-workarounds/README.md

 Example | Blog | Description
 ------- | ----------- | -------
-[Shell managing multiple app version](./shell/multiple-application-versions) | [Blog](https://www.daringway.com/how-to-dynamically-selection-an-application-version/) | How to manage applicaiton version per project.
+[Shell managing multiple app version](./shell/multiple-application-versions) | [Blog](https://www.daringway.com/how-to-use-different-application-versions/) | How to use a different application version for each project.
 [Terraform AWS Random Subnet](./terraform/aws-random-subnet/) | [Blog](https://www.daringway.com/how-to-select-one-random-aws-subnet-in-terraform/) | How to select a random subnet when using aws_instance so it won't change on you in the future.
 [Terraform random_id test](./terraform/random-id-test) | | Small test to see distribution results of `random_id`